syrop/syrop.github.io/_posts/2019-04-27-refreshing-your-data.markdown

 I recommend the reader experiments with the `CoroutineWorker`, or several extension functions taking in a `suspend` block of code, or a block of code that requires a `CoroutineScope`.

-Before I wrote the present article I did have some idea that `WorkManager` might be used to refresh data periodically, but didn't really have an idea how to take an advantage of it.
+Before I wrote the present article I did have some idea that `WorkManager` might be used to refresh data periodically, but I didn't really have an idea how to take an advantage of it.

 I should be able now to discuss the repository pattern, or refreshing the data it holds, in very fine details.